FORTIS UNUM (stronger as one)

 Globally there are around 800 million people without access to electricity with around 600 million living in Sub Saharan Africa.
-The Energy for Development (e4D) programme was created in 2010 to address this challenge for initiating seminal studies in electricity access for hard-to-reach poor areas in Sub Shahan Africa and beyond.
+The Energy for Development (e4D) programme was created in 2010 to address this challenge for initiating seminal studies in electricity access for hard-to-reach poor areas in Sub Shahan Africa and beyond (click here for the e4D leaflet).
 At its core is fundamental research coupled with implementation of exemplar rural electrification projects as learning entities to support energy (electricity) access.
 As 80% of the SSA population lives in sparsely populated rural areas, extending the grid is prohibitively expensive and these areas are likely to be served mainly through mini grids.

 Mini grids consist of electrical power generation, transmission and distribution and have an important role to play in delivering electricity access to off-grid rural communities.
 FORTIS UNUM research will address in-situ mini grid system and networks connectivity and simulations in various modes:

 - Mini grid networks connected to the national grid.

 - Multiple mini grid networks connected together and working jointly (clustered) and connected to the national grid.

 Clustering mini grids will form wider networks with greater stability and lower Levelised Cost of Electricity (LCOE), while linking such clusters to the national grid could provide support the near end of line utility network.
 This research is underpinned by the e4D’s five existing mini grids in Kenya and Uganda, and will impact the planned 400 mini grids in these countries.

 The Fortis Unum research, development and deployment activities are built around the following 6 key areas: